wannabeayours/Reactjs-Demirens/src/pages/admin/Function_Files/README.md

 # Admin Utility Functions

-This folder contains reusable utility classes for the admin panel to ensure consistency across all pages.
+This folder contains reusable utility classes and components for the admin panel to ensure consistency across all pages.

 ## 🔧 NumberFormatter